hollyschinsky/phonegap-workshop/README.md

 phonegap-workshop
 =================

-A sample conference application to manage sessions and speakers built with PhoneGap.
+This project is a sample conference application to manage sessions and speakers built with PhoneGap.

+It's developed step by step using the phonegap workshop tutorial located at http://hollyschinsky.github.io/phonegap-workshop/

-The final version of this app uses the following plugins:
+Note: The final version of this app uses the following plugins:

 *org.apache.cordova.console 0.2.11 "Console"
 *org.apache.cordova.device 0.2.12 "Device"